-Microsoft has continued to add more things into your subscription so instead of just word, excel, PowerPoint now you get a lot more than that.
+Microsoft has continued to add more things to your subscription so instead of just word, excel, and PowerPoint now you get a lot more than that.
 Here you get Forms, To-Do, Family Safety, Onedrive, and other stuff which are unavailable in the traditional office.

-So according to Microsoft, they addressed a large pool of services across different platforms and constantly working every day, month and year to improve the quality of services also give users frequent updates around the 365 days, Naturally, they called it 365.
+So according to Microsoft, they addressed a large pool of services across different platforms and constantly worked every day, month and year to improve the quality of services and also give users frequent updates around the 365 days, Naturally, they called it 365.

 A little Bit Of History:

 In October 2010 for the first time, Microsoft released a private beta version of office 365 for various organizations, and next year in 2011 they release the public beta version aiming to capture the corporate market.

 Office 365 is the successor of Microsoft’s Business Productivity Online Suite (BPOS). it’s mainly hosted different productivity software created by Microsoft and supported partners.

 After seeing the growth in the Online platform Applications like Google Apps, Microsoft designed the Office 365 platform to “bring together” its existing online services with cloud-based services.

 So they integrate their office tools (Word, Excel, Powerpoint) with Exchange Server (e-mail), Sharepoint ( for internal social networking, collaboration, and a public website), and Lync (now Skype for Business) (for communication, VoIP, and conferencing).

 Initially, Exchange e-mail, SharePoint Online, Lync Online, web hosting via SharePoint, and the Office Web Apps services are offered to small businesses and enterprises along with the Office 2010 Professional Plus software and 24/7 phone support.